NeilFeagan/KVT/README.md

 **You will need all the sub-modules to compile the firmware**

-After installation you need to compile the firmware; To compile the firmware for the Proton_C type this into the terminal after installing QMK
+After installation you need to compile the firmware; To compile the firmware for the Proton_C type this into the terminal

 ```
  make kv\revt:default